NASARace/race/doc/manual/documentation/presentations.md

 [Analyzing Airspace Data with RACE][dasc19] is a showcase and reflection about lessons learned during application development with RACE, presented at DASC 2019

+[SHARE][share] describes the System for Hierarchical Ad hoc Reporting (SHARE) built with RACE actors

+[RACE by Example][RaceByExample] is a collection of examples with associated config files to run them

 [raceviewer]: ../slides/RaceViewer.html
 [remotelauncher]: ../slides/RemoteLauncher.html
 [race-ww]: ../slides/RACE_WorldWind.html